Back to Year 9 Options

 Design and Technology is a new qualification that has been redesigned to be engaging and inspiring, and a subject that reflects the demands of a truly modern and evolving society.
 This qualification enables you to apply yourself and develop the practical skills needed to succeed in your chosen pathway.

-The title “Product Design” allows you to explore all specialisms of the subject which included resistant materials, electronics, textiles and graphical design.
+The title “Product Design” allows you to explore all specialisms of the subject which include resistant materials, electronics, textiles and graphical design.
 You can then focus on either one, two or all specialisms for your final piece encouraging you to respond creatively to your brief without design restrictions.

 Year 1